GerlechJen/UFOs/README.md

 ![image3](https://github.com/GerlechJen/UFOs/blob/main/static/images/Webpage%20Filtered.png)

 ## Summary
+One draw back of this current design is that after a user has filtered the table based on a criteria search criteria if the user wants to search for another criteria he/she would have to take time to either clear out everything that has been inputted in the different criteria or reload the webpage by clicking on the link and pressing enter.
-In this new design a filter button should have been included using the code
+This is not the best and my recommendation is that a "Filter Table" button and should have been included using the code:

 ```html
 <li class="list-group" class="btn-dark">